-To start a sprinkler system after winterizing you must first know where the sprinkler system's main shutoff valve is.
+To start a sprinkler system in spring after it was winterized the previous fall, you must first know where the sprinkler system's main shutoff valve is located.
 In many systems, the valve is located outdoors, inside a long irrigation tube near the sprinkler control boxes.
 This kind of valve is operated with a special key tool.
 Other systems have a standard water shutoff valve located indoors, in a crawl space or basement.

-The most important thing when turning on a sprinkler system is to turn on the water slowly.
-You can create a huge water hammer, a shock wave caused by a sudden change in water flow, by turning the water on too quickly.
+The most important thing to remember when turning on a sprinkler system is to turn on the water slowly.
+You can create a huge water hammer—a shock wave caused by a sudden change in water flow—by turning the water on too quickly.
 This can burst fittings or pop off sprinkler heads.
 Always open the system shutoff valve slowly to let the system pressurize gradually; it takes just a few seconds.

 Locate the Main Shutoff Valve